|Nutrition Facts (per serving)|

 In this Moroccan tagine, the addition of fennel (bisbas or besbas in Arabic) adds delicate flavor and subtle contrast to the classic preparation of lamb with peas, saffron, and ginger.
 Beef or goat may be substituted for the lamb.

 This dish is often prepared in a pressure cooker, but the directions also include instructions for preparation in a conventional pot or traditional tagine.
-The cooking time reflects a Moroccan preference for peas stewed until very tender, allowing them to fully absorb the flavorful sauce.
+The cooking time reflects a Moroccan preference for peas stewed until very tender, allowing them to absorb the flavorful sauce fully.

 Cooking time is for a pressure cooker; double the time indicated if using a conventional pot and triple it if slow cooking in a tagine.